Discover the approach of functional medicine to Acne to solve it for good.

 Pulling it all together: the functional medicine approach to acne

-As you can see, there are many factors that can contribute to acne, and the course of action depends on your unique circumstances.
-This is why the functional medicine approach is personalised, assessing your health history alongside your genetics, diet and lifestyle, to determine the root cause of your acne.
+As you can see, many factors can contribute to acne, and the course of action depends on your unique circumstances.
+That is why the functional medicine approach is personalised, assessing your health history alongside your genetics, diet and lifestyle, to determine the root cause of your acne.

-Once that’s identified, a personalised treatment plan will be created to address the cause and resolve the acne for good.
+Once that’s identified, we will create a personalised treatment plan to address the cause and resolve the acne for good.

 - Your health history, including family health and genetic factors